 #1 – Improvising With C Dorian Scale On Guitar

-Learning how to improvise correctly is an art which requires you to have a solid understanding of chord tones and notes.
+Learning how to improvise correctly is an art that requires you to have a solid understanding of chord tones and notes.
 In this lesson, we will take a look at using the C Dorian scale for improvisation.

 #2 – Three Rock Guitar Licks You Need to Learn

 Licks are like the building blocks of playing rock music.
-In this lesson we will study the use of 3 rock guitar licks to help you develop your improvisational skills.
+In this lesson, we will study the use of 3 rock guitar licks to help you develop your improvisational skills.